2021 Costs for Home Renovation in Chicago

 For a 35-square-foot space, a remodel will start at $21,000.
 According to 2021 Cost vs. Value Report, $27,570 is the average cost for this type of project.
 This includes a recessed medicine cabinet, standard toilet, solid-surface vanity counter, and a porcelain tub.

 The typical cost at this finish level starts at $28,500 for 35-square-feet.
-The 2021 Cost vs. Value Report cites an average of $82,838 for a high-end renovation, based on a bathroom over 200 square feet.
+The 2021 Cost vs. Value Report cites an average renovation cost of $82,838 for a high-end project, based on a bathroom over 200 square feet.
 Features at this level include new ductwork, radiant heated floors, custom cabinetry, separate shower, freestanding tub, and custom lighting.

 Costs for a master suite addition